SathishVaithiyanadhan/downscale_emissions_local/README.md

 5. Speciation on PM (both PM2.5 and PM10) to EC, OC, SO4, Na, OthMin (Other Minerals) - both fine and coarse using the CAMS-REG-v6 profiles from TNO.

+6. Creating dummy O3 Geotiff for efficient O3 simulation in PALM.

-5. Output in GeoTIFF format with effective big geotiff output handling for outputs with more than 60000 bands.
+7. Output in GeoTIFF format with effective big geotiff output handling for outputs with more than 60000 bands.

 ## The tool consists of seven main components: